John Walker (inventor): Walkers Friction Match

 The price of a box of 50 matches was one shilling.
-With each box was supplied a piece of sandpaper, folded double, through which the match had to be drawn to ignite it.
+With each box was supplied a piece of sandpaper, folded in half, through which the match had to be drawn to ignite it.
 He did not name the matches "Congreves" in honour of the inventor and rocket pioneer, Sir William Congreve as it is sometimes stated.
 The congreves were the invention of Charles Sauria, a French chemistry student at the time.
 He did not divulge the exact composition of his matches.

-Two and a half years after Walker's invention was made public, Isaac Holden arrived, independently, at the same idea of coating wooden splinters with sulphur.
+Two and a half years after Walker's invention was made public Isaac Holden arrived, independently, at the same idea of coating wooden splinters with sulphur.
 The exact date of his discovery, according to his own statement, was October 1829.
-Previously to this date, Walker's sales-book contains an account of no fewer than 250 sales of friction matches, the first entry bearing the date 7 April 1827.
-Already comfortably well off, he refused to patent his invention, despite being encouraged to by Michael Faraday and others, making it freely available for anyone to make.
+Before that date Walker's sales-book contains an account of no fewer than 250 sales of friction matches, the first entry dated 7 April 1827.
+Already comfortably off, he refused to patent his invention despite being encouraged to by Michael Faraday and others, making it freely available for anyone to make.
 He received neither fame nor wealth for his invention, although he was able to retire some years later.
 The credit for his invention was attributed only after his death.

-Following the ideas laid out by the French chemist, Charles Sauria, who in 1830 invented the first phosphorus-based match by replacing the antimony sulfide in Walker's matches with white phosphorus, matches were first patented in the United States in 1836, in Massachusetts, being smaller in size and safer to use.
-White phosphorus was later banned for public usage because of its toxicity.
+Following the ideas laid out by the French chemist Charles Sauria, who in 1830 invented the first phosphorus-based match by replacing the antimony sulfide in Walker's matches with white phosphorus, matches were first patented in the United States in 1836, in Massachusetts, being smaller in size and safer to use.
+White phosphorus was later banned for public use because of its toxicity.
 Today's modern safety matches were created by the Swedish chemist, Gustaf Erik Pasch.